r4victor/tenthousandmeters/content/blog/python_bts_03.md

 } PyPreConfig;
 ```

 After the call to `_PyRuntime_Initialize()`, the `_PyRuntime` global variable is initialized to the defaults.
-Next, `PyPreConfig_InitPythonConfig()` initializes `preconfig` and then `_Py_PreInitializeFromPyArgv()` performs the actual preinitialization.
+Next, `PyPreConfig_InitPythonConfig()` initializes new default `preconfig`, and then `_Py_PreInitializeFromPyArgv()` performs the actual preinitialization.
 What's the reason to initialize another `preconfig` if there is already one in `_PyRuntime`?
 Remember that many functions that CPython calls are also exposed via the Python/C API.
 So, CPython just uses this API in the way it's designed to be used.
-Another consequence of this is that, when stepping thought the CPython source code, as we do today, you often encounter a function that seems to do more than you expect it to do.
+Another consequence of this is that, when stepping through the CPython source code, as we do today, you often encounter a function that seems to do more than you expect it to do.
 For example, `_PyRuntime_Initialize()` is called several times during the initialization process.
 Of course, it does nothing on the subsequent calls.

 `_Py_PreInitializeFromPyArgv()` reads the command line arguments, the enviroment variables and the global configuration variables to set  `_PyRuntime.preconfig`, the current locale and the memory allocator.
 It doesn't read all the configuration, but only those parameters that are relevant to the preinitialization phase.
 For example, it parses only the `-E -I -X` arguments.

 At this point, the runtime is preinitialized.
 The rest `pymain_init()` does is prepares `config` for the next initialization phase.
 You should not confuse `config` with `preconfig`. `config` is a structure that holds most of the Python configuration.
 It's heavily used during the initialization phase and then also during the execution of a Python program.
-To get an idea of what `config` is used for, I recommend you to look over its definition:
+To get an idea of what `config` is used for, I recommend you to look over its lengthy definition:

 ```C
 /* --- PyConfig ---------------------------------------------- */